-Thank you to all our parents and carers for their support, understanding and cooperation since we had to change to providing care only for our vulnerable children and children of critical workers back in March.
+Thank you to all our parents and carers for their support, understanding and cooperation during these difficult times.
 This period has been challenging for all of us.

 Protective measures in school in light of coronavirus (COVID-19)

-Anyone who is displaying coronavirus symptoms, or who lives with someone who has symptoms,
+As previously, anyone who is displaying coronavirus symptoms, or who lives in the same house as someone

 What will this look like for your child?

 Our children have done an amazing job in getting used to the requirements for social distancing and adapting to new ways of working.
 It has been a learning curve for all of us but we are confident that although nowhere is completely risk-free we are operating as safely as possible while offering a broad education for your child.

 For maximum safety, we ask that only one adult drops off and picks up their child.
 No waiting on the yard or at the school gates, please.
 (Year 6 children are permitted to arrive and leave independently at parents’ or carers’ discretion).
 If you have any queries or need to see someone in school, please go to the main school office door and ring the number.
 In most circumstances there will be no need to enter the building.